jhgaylor/mcp_capabilities_checker/README.md

 > **Note:** Currently, the tool only connects to MCP servers via stdio.
 Support for SSE/HTTP connections is planned for future development.

+> **Note:** This application is itself an MCP client and can be used to "ping" MCP servers to verify they are operational and inspect their capabilities.

 ## Installation

 ### Using uv (recommended)